newur/blog/content/posts/2020/3/7/1535/index.md

 #ogImage: grind_finer.jpg
 ---

-Have a closer look at a rather minimal, but stylish `head` section in my HTML documents.
+Have a closer look at a rather minimal, but functional `head` section in my HTML documents.

 ```html
 <meta charset="utf-8">